DerGuru/The-Resonant/Chapters/P2-07 - Industrial Yard.md

 “Two more points for the log,” Milo murmured.
 “Then we take our dignity and go.”

 They crossed to a second pad, this one under a **faded gantry** that remembered cranes.
-Jason touched the rail with two fingers—**contact beats distance**—and felt the yard’s old metal introduce him to itself.
+Jason touched the rail with two fingers - **contact beats distance** - and felt the yard’s old metal introduce him to itself.
 No nudge this time.
 Only listening.

 “Document,” Lina said.
 She wrote the time, the weather, and three words: **‘no intervention performed.’**